dapuru/odata/3_segw/odata-segw-implementation.md

 ENDMETHOD.
 ```

 Be aware: The same way support for query-options, as well as the rest of the CRUD methods need to be implemented (even though the static methods of the **class /iwbep/cl_mgw_data_util** will do sorting, filtering and paging) [see source](https://blogs.sap.com/2018/09/12/gateway-odata-service-how-to-implement-generic-filtering-filter-sorting-orderby-and-paging-top-and-skip/#comment-437107).
-For details see [Conversions in SAP Gateway Foundation – Part 2](https://blogs.sap.com/2017/01/23/conversions-in-sap-gateway-foundation-part-2/).
+For details see [Conversions in SAP Gateway Foundation – Part 2](https://blogs.sap.com/2017/01/23/conversions-in-sap-gateway-foundation-part-2/) as well as [Andre Fischer - How to Develop Query Options for an OData Service Using Code-Based Implementation](https://blogs.sap.com/2013/06/20/how-to-develop-query-options-for-an-odata-service-using-code-based-implementation/).

 Adding logic for Filter, orderby and paging in the GET_ENTITYSET: